Things to Know About Type 2 Diabetes

 - Nerve damage, that often results in pain, numbness, or burning in the extremities (known as diabetic neuropathy)

-- Eye problems, including damage to the retina of the eye due to circulatory problems (diabetic retinopathy), that can lead to loss of vision, cataracts, and glaucoma
+- Eye problems, including damage to the retina of the eye due to circulatory problems (diabetic retinopathy), can lead to loss of vision, cataracts, and glaucoma

 - Kidney damage that can lead to kidney failure